jacketsj/cgshop2021-gitastrophe/README.md

 ./optimize small_019_20x20_90_329 -k 5 -R 10
 ```

-Results can be found in the `output/distance` folder and can be visualized with our visualizer.
+Results can be found in the `output/distance` (or `output/makespan`) folder and can be visualized with our visualizer.

 ### Optimizer details